 The downside of an immediate influx of cash is that the actual payout is significantly less than the amount won in the lottery.

-For example, when three Powerball winners split a $448 million pot in 2013, they won't individually collect a third of that jackpot - roughly $150 million.
-Instead, the federal government will first apply its tax rate of 39.6 percent to the winnings.
-Many states will then tack on their taxes to the remaining total.
-Each winner is left with about $90 million dollars - hardly a bad pay day.
+For example, when three Powerball winners split a $448 million prize in 2013, they didn't individually collect a third of that jackpot - roughly $150 million.
+Instead, the federal government first applied its tax rate of 39.6 percent to the winnings.
+Many states also tack on their taxes to the remaining total.
+Each winner in this example was left with about $90 million dollars - hardly a bad pay day.

 Waiting for the Long-Term Payout